xDemu/Donut-Duper/README.md

 No, no this dupe is undetectable and its still unpatched^

-## Whats the version
+## Whats the version?

-The version is fabric 1.20.1, but i have more versions in my discord
+The version is fabric 1.20.1 and Fabric 1.19.2 (check releases)